-Trump to stick to hard line on trade as G7 showdown looms
+Trump to stick with hard line on trade as G7 showdown looms

 The U.S. trade deficit, however, fell to a seven-month low in April as exports rose to a record high, the U.S. Commerce Department reported on Wednesday.

-Trump, who has vowed to protect U.S. industry and workers from unfair international competition as part of an “America First” agenda, is due to hold bilateral meetings with Trudeau and French President Emmanuel Macron during the summit, Kudlow said.
+Trump, who has vowed to protect U.S. industry and workers from what he describes as unfair international competition as part of an “America First” agenda, is due to hold bilateral meetings with Trudeau and French President Emmanuel Macron during the summit, Kudlow said.

 The meeting with Trudeau could be particularly frosty, given Trump’s recent sharp criticism of Canada’s trade policies and the anger in Ottawa over Washington’s decision to justify its new tariffs on national security grounds.